w3c/wai-curricula/content/content-author/content-structure.md

 * provide headings and their corresponding rank levels to help users identify the different content sections and sub sections
 * write descriptive and meaningful heading text depending on the heading purpose
 * ensure headings are perceived both visually and non-visually
-* employ accessible tools that produce appropriate markup for headings and their corresponding rank levels
+* employ accessible authoring tools that produce appropriate markup for headings and their corresponding rank levels

 #### Teaching Ideas for Topic